bcgov/von/docs/_how_to/ConfBook Demo Guide.md

 ## TL;DR

 1. On your mobile device, install a wallet following the instructions [here](/getwallet).
-2. Initialize the wallet and make sure it is configured to use the "Sovrin Test" network from the app “Settings” screen.
+2. Initialize the wallet and make sure it is configured to use the "Sovrin Staging" network from the app “Settings” screen.
 3. Get an email address verifiable credential: [https://email-verification.vonx.io](https://email-verification.vonx.io/)
 4. Get a conference (e.g. Hyperledger Global Forum) attendee verifiable credential: [https://confbook.vonx.io](https://confbook.vonx.io/)